Emily Warren (scientist): Research and career

 Warren joined the National Renewable Energy Laboratory in 2014, where she started working on electrochemical measurements of semiconductor materials.
 Her research considers heteroepitaxy of III-V semiconductors.
 In particular, she is interested in how the nanostructure impacts coalescence and performance.

-Warren has worked on tandem solar cells, multi-layer devices that combine various photovoltaic materials of narrow and wide badgaps to form efficient multi-junction devices.
+Warren has worked on tandem solar cells, multi-layer devices that combine various photovoltaic materials of narrow and wide band gaps to form efficient multi-junction devices.
 Silicon is used as the bottom cell for many tandem solar cells owing to its high efficiency and well-established fabrication protocols.
 Warren used computational modelling to demonstrate that a three-terminal device, consisting of a top cell in series with an interdigitated back contact silicon cell with a conductive top contact, was more efficient than a two- or four-terminal device.
 She showed that it was possible to make highly efficient, highly stable all perovskite tandem solar cells.